SERG-Delft/serg-delft.github.io/index.md

 ---
 layout: index
-title: Software Engineering Research Group
+title: The Software Engineering Research Group
 ---

-# SERG: The TU Delft Software Engineering Research Group
+# The Software Engineering Research Group

+## Delft University of Technology

 Welcome to the home page of the Software Engineering Research Group!